UCLAdeepvision/CS269-Projects-2025Spring/_posts/2025-06-09-student-19-NeuralGameEngine.md

 ---

 > This report explores recent advances in neural game engines, with a focus on generative models that simulate interactive game environments.
 Based on the prior presentation of GameNGen, a diffusion-based video model trained on DOOM, I review and compare several state-of-the-art approaches including DIAMOND, MineWorld, IRIS, GameGAN, and the original World Models.
-I analyze their differences in architecture, visual fidelity, speed, and controllability, highlighting the trade-offs each design makes.
+I also analyze their differences in architecture, visual fidelity, speed, and controllability, highlighting the trade-offs each design makes.
 Finally I conclude with a discussion on future directions for building responsive, efficient, and generalizable neural simulators for reinforcement learning and interactive media.